ksylvest/omniai/README.md

 The weather is 24° Celsius in London and 42° Fahrenheit in Madrid.
 ```

+_For a set of pre-built tools for interacting with browsers, databases, docker, and more try the [OmniAI::Tools](https://omniai-tools.ksylvest.com/) project._

 ### Example #5: [Chat w/ History](https://github.com/ksylvest/omniai/blob/main/examples/chat_with_history)

 Tracking a prompt history over multiple user and assistant messages is especially helpful when building an agent like conversation experience.
 A prompt can be used to track this back and forth conversation: